vhernandomartin/ocp4-ipibm-scripts/README.md

    - Qemu disk images for master and workers are created and virtual machines configured with specific MAC addresses.
    - DNS records and DHCP reservations are set up in dnsmasq.
    - This is the only script that needs to be executed on the hipervisor, the other scripts are automatically copied to the installer VM, so the next steps will run on that installer VM.
+   - At the execution time you can provide custom domain name and cluster name, in order to set up these values use `-d` and `-c` options.

 2. 01_pre_reqs_ipibm.sh - Install the required packages and finish the set up to deploy OpenShift IPI correctly **on the installer VM**.
 The following tasks are done under the hood:
    - Install some required packages, like libvirt libs and client, ironicclient, some other python modules, httpd, podman, etc.